perought/recommender-web-site/README.md

 ## TODO: ##
 * Add generate sql script python file for book data and ratings, movie data and ratings, auth_user
 ### Bugs and Limitations: ###
+* Only first 30 books or movies are fetching from database.
+When I fetch all of them, it is trying to send all items to site and this process slows down the system.
 * To speed up and because of not matching user ratings dataset, I use first 671 users from the datasets.
 * Due to limitation of physical memory, only first 10000 movies considered for content based recommendations.
 * At home page, because of card views, show and less system not working properly.